teamtnt/tntsearch/README.md

 The only difference here from the original is that the regex contains a dash `[^\p{L}\p{N}-]`

-After you have the tokenizer ready, your `TNTIndexer` and `TNTSearch` class should consume it.
+After you have the tokenizer ready, you should pass it to `TNTIndexer` via `setTokenizer` method.

 ``` php
 $someTokenizer = new SomeTokenizer;